 Post the calendar in a prominent place in your home.
 That way if you haven’t been able to link your practice to a regular daily activity, or if your schedule gets disrupted, you will have a reminder.
 When you travel, take your text and your calendar with you.
 And Don’t Break the Chain.

 If you have a strong commitment and the proper attitude, it doesn’t matter so much what text you choose to work with.
 While you are beginning to develop the proper attitude and commitment, you may want to take the following into consideration.
 See which section describes your experience.
+When you decide what to read, increase your chance of success by making a Sutta Reading Practice Plan.

 Little to no experience with the Dhamma: